Server-Side Tools

 For full details on memory architecture, passive injection, and the management API, see Chat Memory.

-Searches the per-chat memory store using semantic similarity.
+Searches the per-workspace memory store using semantic similarity.
 Returns the top matching memories ranked by relevance score.
 This tool is always injected in chat context and requires a chat ID.

 Parameters